Emisam/genome_update/README.md

 ```
 pip install genome_update
 ```
 Pip will also install all prerequisities.
-It is also recommended to update the prerequisities.
+It is also recommended to update all prerequisities.

 Installing genome_update and upgrading prerequisities: